 8. Motivate Yourself

-Maintaining your motivation throughout the process is hard.
+It’s hard to maintain your motivation throughout the process.
 But it’s essential for success.
 Help yourself by constantly looking for ways to stay engaged.

 Try starting with some of these ideas and see what works for you: